×

 If you have not spent a lot of time in Hiroshima, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Hiroshima, depends on several factors, including your financial situation, long-term plans, and personal preferences.
 If you plan to stay in Hiroshima for an extended period, buying a home may be a good investment, as it allows you to build equity and potentially benefit from property appreciation.
 Additionally, owning a home provides stability and the freedom to make changes to the property as you see fit.
 On the other hand, renting a home in Hiroshima offers more flexibility, as you can easily move to a different location or change your living situation without the commitment of homeownership.
 Renting also allows you to avoid the upfront costs associated with buying a home, such as a down payment and closing costs.
 Furthermore, as a renter, you are not responsible for property taxes or maintenance costs, which can be significant in Japan.
 Ultimately, the decision to buy or rent a home in Hiroshima depends on your individual circumstances and priorities.
-It is essential to carefully consider your financial situation, long-term plans, and the local real estate market before making a decision," explained one expat living in Hiroshima, Japan.
+It is essential to carefully consider your financial situation, long-term plans, and the local real estate market before making a decision," explained one person living in Hiroshima, Japan.

 About the Author